Coming ashore

 Make the transition to a shore-side maritime role

-As the UK’s longest-running maritime charity, we've created a dedicated programme to help seafarers get the support and skills they need to transition to a shore-side career in the maritime sector.
+As the UK’s longest-running maritime charity, we've created a 2-year dedicated programme to help seafarers get the support and skills they need to transition to a shore-side career in the maritime sector.

 Sign up for free today and receive:

-· Structured approach to transitioning ashore
+· 2-year structured approach to transitioning ashore

 · Resources to help you research new roles

-· Help with building a CV and online networking
+· Help with building a CV and online networking (by a Marine Society staff member or programme mentor)

 · Personality profiling tool (limited availability)